ICT4H/atomfeed/README.md

 By allowing support to these two pagination mechanisms, AtomFeed works with databases that support auto incrementing Ids and those that don't.

 <p>
-We have support to change the pagination chunk size after the module has been installed and feeds have been generated.
+AtomFeed has the ability to support multiple changes to the pagination chunk size after the module has been installed and feeds have been generated.
-As expected, this change will only affect the feeds created after the change in page size has been effected.
+As expected, this change will only affect the feeds created after the change in pagination chunk size has been effected.

 Please take a look at the documentation to see how this can be achieved.
 </p>